chinmayad/motiondescriptions/README.md

 **Kinetics-400 dataset**
 The following files, kinetics400_motion_descriptions.csv, correspond to motion descriptions,  and the file Kinetics400_action_descrptions.csv, refers to the action descriptions of the Kinetics-400 dataset.

 PS: Motion descriptions and action descriptions are different.
 Motion descriptions describe the motion in the action, whereas action descriptions describe the action.

+**CODE**
+To be released soon.

+Citation
+If you find this dataset useful in your research, please consider citing:
+@article{devaraj2024diving,
+  title={Diving Deep into the Motion Representation of Video-Text Models}, author={Devaraj, Chinmaya and Fermuller, Cornelia and Aloimonos, Yiannis}, journal={arXiv preprint arXiv:2406.05075}, year={2024}
+}